 RSR 13 Plus Cranial Radiation Therapy Improves Survival in Patients With Brain Metastases Compared to RTOG Recursive Partitioning Analysis Brain Metastases Database

 OncoLink Assistant Editor

 Ultima Vez Modificado: 25 de octubre del 2000

-- Combined with cranial irradiation, RSR 13 may offer a survival benefit for these patients, who generally have poor prognosis.
+The use of hemoglobin-oxygen modifiers such as RSR 13 may increase tumor oxygenation in patients with metastatic brain disease.
+Combined with cranial irradiation, RSR 13 may offer a survival benefit for these patients, who generally have poor prognosis.

 National Cancer Institute

 OncoLink Blogs give our readers a chance to react to and comment on key cancer news topics and provides a forum for OncoLink Experts and readers to share opinions and learn from each other.

 Frente a un nuevo diagnóstico de cáncer o de cambiar el curso de su tratamiento actual?
 Deje que nuestro personal de enfermería cáncer que ayudan a pasar!